“If we deliberately keep on sinning after we have received the knowledge of the truth, no sacrifice for sins is left”

 To answer this, first, how many of our sins are deliberate?
 All of them.
 How many of our sins are willful?
 All of them.
 We can’t accidentally sin, our wills are involved every single time.
 We’re not robots.
 So if that’s the case then what does Hebrews 10:26 mean for us?
 Nothing.
 It’s not for us.
 We can’t apply this to our lives in any way because we’re not going to the temple to offer animal sacrifices for sins.

 For us, when we sin, God’s grace increases.
-It doesn’t decrease or run out.
+It doesn’t decrease or run out but gets bigger.
 We can’t abuse His grace either.
-That would mean we are wrong when we use it “too much”–and we always will, unendingly.
-But we can get more grace by sinning.
+That would mean we’re wrong when we use it too much, and we always will, unendingly.
 Paul told the Romans:

 “The Law was brought in so that the trespass might increase.
 But where sin increased, grace increased all the more” (Romans 5:20)